valkey-io/valkey-doc/docs/data-types/probabilistic/hyperloglogs.md

 ## Learn more

-* [Redis new data structure: the HyperLogLog](http://antirez.com/news/75) has a lot of details about the data structure and its implementation in Redis.
+* [Valkey new data structure: the HyperLogLog](http://antirez.com/news/75) has a lot of details about the data structure and its implementation in Valkey.